bionic-gpt/bionic-gpt/website/content/blog/retrieval-augmented-generation/index.md

   }'
 ```

-And you'll get back a whole bunch of floating point numbers which we can send to the database along with our text.
+This will return 384 floating point numbers.
+The 384 is the dimensions of our embedding returned by our locally running embeddings model.

+The documentation for [text-embedding-ada-002](https://openai.com/blog/new-and-improved-embedding-model) states it should have 1536 dimension not sure why it doesn't.

 ## What is RAG? - A final definition

-We can say that RAG is 3 stages
+So RAG is a process you follow

 1. **Retrieve** relevant information from your documents based on the question.
 1. **Augment** the prompt template so it has more context about the question
 1. **Generate** responses based on this augmented template.

-If we see it as a process rather than a definition I think that helps get a better feel for what's going on.
+After which your model should be able to answer questions it had no knowledge of before with a reduction in hallucinations.